Abbyog27/Project-1/README.md

 - add levels (make the sushi and ninja stars move faster) for intermediate and expert levels
 - add sound when the ninja gets the sushi
 - add sound when the ninja gets hit by the ninja star and is game over
+- add "You win" alert when ninja gets a certain amount of points
+- remove any white space from character images